mkobuolys/flutter-design-patterns/assets/markdown/facade.md

 ### SmartHomeState

-A class which holds the current state of all the smart devices at home.
+A class that holds the current state of all the smart devices at home.

 ```
 class SmartHomeState {